Table of contents

 There is always some room for inventory discrepancy.
 All partners should be aware of the bottlenecks that can arise and have the support (buffer supplies, extra drivers) ready to deal with them.

 It would make sense to perform some last moment inventory counting too (especially for high-value or high-volume goods).
 The sooner you uncover lapses (if any), the better.

 3. Factor in last-minute fulfillment requests

 Transportation alternatives can be a savior when last-minute fulfillment requests arise.
 It would help manufacturers avoid delayed load chargebacks, and help retailers avoid losing customers and sales opportunities.
-The best option is to use a mix of shipping options: dedicated trucks, expedited trucks, and trans load shipments.
+The best option is to use a mix of shipping options that have vehicle tracking systems installed: dedicated trucks, expedited trucks, and trans-load shipments.

 It would make sense to run an audit (a week before orders start pouring in) to see that all your modes of transportation are ready for operation.

 It’s also a good idea to buy additional warehouse stock—the closer they are to your major customers, the better.